Marusya Bociurkiw: Activism

-As founder of the feminist video collective Emma Productions, and as an out queer, Bociurkiw was very active in the Toronto and Vancouver feminist movement, peace, and LGBT social movements throughout the 1980s, 1990s and 2000s.
-In the 1980s, she was active in Women's Action for Peace, International Women's Day Coalition, the pro-choice movement, the Latin American solidarity movement, and Women for Economic Justice While living in Montreal, she co-designed and co-taught the first course on LGBT cinema in Canada, at Concordia University, with Thomas Waugh.
+Bociurkiw was active in the Toronto and Vancouver feminist movement, peace, and LGBT social movements.
+She was involved with Women's Action for Peace, International Women's Day Coalition, the pro-choice movement, the Latin American solidarity movement, Women for Economic Justice, and the artist-run scene.
+While living in Montreal, she co-taught the first course on LGBT cinema in Canada, at Concordia University, with Thomas Waugh.
 She was among the first group of women in Canada to enter the male-dominated field of media art, and to use film and video to draw attention to women's, labour and other issues.

-Bociurkiw's most recent film—This is Gay Propaganda: LGBT Rights and the War in Ukraine—highlights the role of LGBT activists in the 2013 Euromaidan and 2014 Ukrainian revolution, which culminated in the expulsion of Ukrainian President Viktor Yanukovych.
+Bociurkiw's 2015 film—This is Gay Propaganda: LGBT Rights and the War in Ukraine—highlights the role of LGBT activists in the 2013 Euromaidan and 2014 Ukrainian revolution, which culminated in the expulsion of Ukrainian President Viktor Yanukovych.
 LGBT people in Ukraine had a lot to lose from the rise of Russian political influences there.
-As a result of the illegal occupation and annexation of Crimea by the Russian Federation in 2014—bringing it under the Russian LGBT propaganda law—many LGBT Ukrainians from Crimea and Donetsk were forced to flee to safe houses in Kyiv and Odessa.
-Though the law criminalizing same sex sexual activity under Soviet Union law was revoked when Ukraine achieved independence in 1991, there remains a high level of social censure.
-Political leaders in Ukraine, before and after Euromaidan, have been reluctant to pass anti-discrimination legislation, despite pressure to comply with the Charter of Fundamental Rights of the European Union.
-After many delays, a law banning workplace discrimination on the basis of sexual orientation or gender identity was finally passed on November 12, 2015.
-Russian and religious influences continue to threaten the safety and social recognition of LGBT people in Ukraine.
-Bociurkiw's film draws attention to this struggle and gives voice to the heroes of the Ukrainian LGBT rights movement.
+As a result of the illegal occupation and annexation of Crimea by the Russian Federation in 2014—bringing it under the Russian LGBT propaganda law—many LGBT Ukrainians from Crimea and Donetsk were forced to flee to safe houses in Kyiv and Odesa.
+Bociurkiw's film was among the first to draw attention to this struggle and gives voice to the heroes of the Ukrainian LGBT rights movement.

-Bociurkiw continues to engage in activist research, teaching, and production; initiating courses like Social Justice Media and #Activism.
 In 2016, she published the article "Big Affect: The Ephemeral Archive of Second Wave Feminist Video Collectives in Canada," the result of several years' research into Canadian feminist media history and its intersections with broadcast technologies and activism.
+She also, with Dr Elena Marchevska of South Bank University London, initiated an international research project analyzing the complex intersection between forced migration and new place-making strategies through art, called Project Finding Home.
+Her research and curation is ongoing, with the dissemination of the film Analogue Revolution, and the curation of a film/video series, “This Is the Feminist Archive” (2024–25), screening experimental feminist works from the late 20th century in independent venues in Toronto.